 The citizens of California recently learned that fracking has been occurring in California waters (both state and federal).
-The revelation was shocking because government officials had previously asserted fracking was not being used off California’s coast.
+The revelation was shocking because government officials had previously asserted fracking was not occuring off California’s coast.
 Surfrider is working with the two organizations that made the discovery to help raise awareness amongst the general public and to pressure regulatory agencies to not turn a blind eye on fracking.
 Below is Surfrider’s recent position statement on the breaking news, and here is a press release.

 Surfrider’s Position Statement on Offshore Fracking in California

 A special investigation into hydraulic fracturing (fracking) revealed that the practice has been utilized off the coast of California (despite assurances from Government officials that fracking was not in use).
 After months of conducting Freedom of Information Act (FOIA) requests, our friends at Environmental Defense Center discovered fracking has occurred at least a dozen times in the Santa Barbara Channel (outside of state waters).